Penix throws for 516, Washington drops Arizona 49-39 - WHIZ News

 THE TAKEAWAY

 Arizona: No sacks, no turnovers forced.
 De Laura planted a Washington State flag in Huskies turf after leading the Cougars to victory over UW last season.
+In two games at Husky Stadium (one as a Cougar), de Laura is 52 for 66 passing (78.8 percent) for 645 yards, four touchdpowns and no interceptions.
+He now has three 400-yard passing yard games and all three have come in his last four games.
 Though he played a spirited game, the Wildcats showed they need more than the sophomore quarterback to compete.
 Other than those four-down stops, they made very few defensive plays.

 Washington: The Huskies stopped their slide and won their sixth straight against Arizona.
 They should have with a more talented roster than the bottom-tier conference foe.
 But Washington will learn how far it has come this season under Kalen DeBoer with road trips in two of its next three games.